 Learn the fundamentals of astrological magic!.
 This package covers three workshops: (1) sigils and other magical objects; (2) services and other rituals; and (3) spirits and conjure.
 Historian, poet, and diviner, Dr. Alexander Cummins explores astrological magic, with a focus on the fascinating texts and practices of 17th Century England.

-Dr. Alexander Cummins is an historian of early modern magic, astrology, and culture.
+Dr. Alexander Cummins has a PhD in History University of Bristol.
+His thesis was entitled Magical Approaches to the Passions in Seventeenth-century England.
+Al is an historian of early modern magic, astrology, and culture.
 His first book, The Starry Rubric: Seventeenth-century English Astrology and Magic was published by Hadean Press in 2012.
 He has also written on the cultural history of Apocalypse, occult botany and magical herbalism in the grimoires, the material history of amulets, planetary sorcery, necromancy, and various forms of folk magic.

 Workshops presented in the Fall of 2016

 If you are interested in learning the differences between an amulet and a talisman, where to keep your magic items to best consecrate and empower them, or why many Renaissance magicians thought creating astral talismans was like making jam, this workshop is the place to start.